levitsky/pyteomics/doc/source/data.rst

    warning above applies.
 You can supply a custom function so that :py:func:`fdr` works for your data.

-   The :py:func:`!filter` function works like :py:func:`read`, but instead of yielding all PSMs, it filters them to a certain level of FDR.
+   The :py:func:`!filter` function works like :py:func:`chain`, but instead of yielding all PSMs, it filters them to a certain level of FDR.
 PSM filtering also requires counting decoy matches (see above), but it also implies sorting the PSMs by some kind of a score.
 This score cannot be universal due to the